setlman/lido-test-task/README.md

 # Lido Test Task

-This test Ansible repository creates the monitoring infrastructure as specified in the test task.
-It sets up the necessary Docker containers, connects them with each other, tests their accessibility, and ensures that each component is functioning correctly.
+This Ansible repository automates the deployment of a comprehensive monitoring infrastructure as outlined in the test task.
+It provisions the necessary Docker containers, establishes connectivity between them, verifies their accessibility, and ensures each component operates seamlessly.
+The repository utilizes Ansible roles for each service, configures a secure sudo user for Ansible operations, and installs the latest version of Docker on the target machine.

 ## Services